alfredomartinezjr/wosostats/resources/how-to-log-stats.md

   * **Smothers lost by the goalkeeper** - `gk.smothers.lost`
   * **Loose balls claimed by the goalkeeper** - `gk.loose.balls.won`
   * **Loose balls lost by the goalkeeper** - `gk.loose.balls.lost`
-  * Create a new row if necessary when there are multiple defensive actions for one possessing event, but be sure to leave the `poss.action` column blank so that a new event number is not accidentally created
 10. For each `def.action` value, fill in the corresponding player in the `def.player` column.
 11. The `def.location` column should ONLY be manually filled in for the following defensive events and ONLY if you're additionally interested in location data:
   * **Blocks** - `blocks`